robertbaker13/phase-0-handbook/guided-pairing-sessions.md

 * Please connect to a reliable internet network in a quiet place.
 * Wear headphones during GPS to reduce feedback.
 * Cancel any sessions you cannot make **more than 6 hours prior to your session.**
-* If you have something come up last minute, email your instructor and pair to let them know you will not be able to attend the session.
+* If you have an emergency come up at the last minute, email your instructor, pair, and <phase0@devbootcamp.com> to let them know you will not be able to attend the session.
+Then cancel your slot.
-* Please note: We only create enough sessions for every person to attend one.
-Please bear that in mind and try to avoid missing or having to reschedule any sessions.
 * If you need to reschedule, but all appointments are booked, please make an announcement to your cohort through email or on your community page to ask someone to switch.

+### Commitment to IKE

+We only create enough sessions for every person to attend one.
+Please bear that in mind and avoid missing or having to reschedule any sessions.

+If you are marked absent from a session you've signed up for, you will receive an email that states you are out of integrity with Dev Bootcamp.
+We take this very seriously and if we do not receive a response within 24 hours we will begin initiating withdrawal procedures.

 ## The Instructor's Role